electron/osx-sign/README.md

 Default to be selected with respect to `provisioning-profile` and `platform` from `keychain` or keychain by system default.

 Signing platform `mas` will look for `3rd Party Mac Developer Application: * (*)`, and platform `darwin` will look for `Developer ID Application: * (*)` by default.

+`identity-validation` - *Boolean*

+Flag to enable/disable validation for the signing identity.
+If enabled, the `identity` provided will be validated in the `keychain` specified.
+Default to `true`.

 `keychain` - *String*